Public Interest Scholars

 The Berkeley Law Public Interest Scholars Program is a three-year scholarship covering full tuition and fees for J.D. students dedicated to public interest work.
 As part of its public mission and commitment to public interest students, Berkeley Law admitted the first class of Public Interest Scholars in 2021.

-With the Public Interest Scholars Program, Berkeley Law hopes to reduce the financial barrier law students face when deciding whether to pursue public interest legal careers after graduation.
-There is no post-graduation “qualifying employment” requirement nor any obligation to repay the scholarship should a Scholar not enter a public interest position; we understand that there are many ways to work to advance and increase access to justice.
+With the Public Interest Scholars Program, Berkeley Law hopes to reduce the barriers law students face when deciding whether to pursue public interest legal careers.
+By accepting the Public Interest Scholarship, recipients commit to entering public interest work during their summers and after law school.

 How to apply